enif77/EESSI-AS4.NET/README.md

 It creates everything in the `output\staging` directory.

-NOTE: If you are using NVM, run these commands in an admin console (with eleveted rights)!
+NOTE: If you are using NVM, run these commands in an admin console (with elevated rights)!

 ----------